Orange celebrations as King Willem-Alexander takes Dutch throne

 Willem-Alexander - who is a water management specialist, a useful expertise in a country where much of the land is below sea level - and his wife Maxima, a former investment banker from Argentina, are expected to bring a less formal touch to the monarchy at a time of national austerity and budget cuts.

-April 30, or Queen's Day, has always been an occasion for partying in the Netherlands, and Amsterdam has been awash with orange - the color of the House of Orange - for days.
+April 30, or Queen's Day, has always been an occasion for partying in the Netherlands, and Amsterdam has been awash with orange - the colour of the House of Orange - for days.

 Houses were covered in bunting and flags and shop windows were stuffed with orange cakes, sweets, clothes and flowers.